AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   <b></b>
 </p>

-5.The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.
+5. The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.
 6. Bookmark your **SAP Business Application Studio** link.

 ### 5.3.
 Deploy the Application to Cloud Foundry